 Completing high school in Canada has many benefits:

 Yes, students will get an official transcript from the Ministry of Education of Ontario showing their earned credits.
-When they return to their home country, they should be able to continue without losing the year.
-However each country is different and this should be verified with the local authorities.
+When they return to their home country, they can present their transcripts to continue their studies.

-Electives are offered based on student needs, interest and availability.
-Students are able to engage in many activities outside of school through our partnerships with sports clubs, dance and music classes and community service centers.
+Extra curricular activities are offered based on student interests: Model United Nations, Destination Imagination, Creative Writing, Ecoschools, Art Club and more.
+Students are also encouraged to engage in many activities outside of school through our partnerships with sports clubs, dance and music classes and community service centres.

-Some friendships are for a lifetime and most of those start during high school years.
-Friendships develop in school environment, and become stronger as they get to share variety of activities together.
+Some friendships are for a lifetime and most of those start during school years.
+Friendships develop in the school environment, and become stronger as students get to share a variety of activities together.
 We schedule out of school trips at least 2 times per semester for the entire school.
-Experiential learning is part of approach to the delivery of the curriculum.
-Depending on the subject, we have many excursions.
-For example for law class, students visit the old city hall where they get to watch real hearings and speak to the judge.
-For business class, we visit many company headquarters, all reachable by a short walk.
-English class regularly visits the local theatre to watch a play and during science classes
+Experiential learning is part of our approach for the delivery of the curriculum.
+For example for Civics class, students visit the Old City Hall, while for Business class they visit various company headquarters.
+Apart from subject-related field trips, we also organize social excursions to provide an opportunity for students to engage outside of the regular school environment.

-In Ontario, students under the age of 18, without a parent or legal guardian, must be cared for by a Custodian.
-In addition to the official responsibilities of a custodian, which involve making the necessary arrangements for the care and support of the student in times of emergency, such as when medical attention or intervention is required, custodians are also responsible for proper care and supervision of the student as appropriate.
+In Ontario, students under the age of 18 living here without a parent or legal guardian, must be cared for by a custodian.
+In addition to the official responsibilities of a custodian, which involve making the necessary arrangements for the care and support of the student in times of emergency (such as when medical attention or intervention is required), custodians are also responsible for proper care and supervision of the student as appropriate.
 Custodians serve as the official contact to the legal authorities.
-Custodianship Declaration Form is a required document when applying for a Student Visa.
+The Custodianship Declaration Form is a required document when applying for a Student Visa.

 After analyzing the student’s transcripts, we will be evaluating his/her previous credits through PLAR (Prior Learning Assessment & Recognition).
 This is a formal evaluation and accreditation system to recognize courses a student has taken previously.
 Through this process, students may obtain Ontario secondary school credits.